 2.2 Tentative Rulings.
 Pursuant to the California Rules of Court, this Department issues a calendar note containing the tentative ruling on the day of the hearing.
 However, as a courtesy to counsel, this Department may also post the tentative ruling the day before on the Court's web site.

 2.3 Discovery Motions/Demurrers.
-Judge Styn is available during ex parte hours to set these for hearing and to attempt to resolve these disputes without the necessity of a motion.
+Judge Styn is available during ex parte hours to attempt to resolve these disputes without the necessity of a motion.

 2.5 Captions.
 The Court requests that the captions of all motion papers clearly identify the document.
 For instance, in filing a moving points and authorities, the caption should begin "memorandum of points and authorities in support of . . . ."
 In filing an opposing points and authorities, the caption should begin "Opposing memorandum of points and authorities . . . ." or "Opposition to . . . . " In filing a reply points and authorities, the caption should begin "Reply memorandum of points and authorities . . . ." or "Reply to . . . ."
 Captioning papers in this fashion allows the Court to easily discern the purpose of the paper submitted.
 Counsel should refrain from the use of captions such as "Plaintiff's memorandum of points and authorities in support of Plaintiff's reply to Defendant's opposition to Plaintiff's motion."